 There are touchscreen gloves allowing workers to operate a touchscreen while still protecting their hand, gloves with a strong grip to them, insulated gloves that protect against electrocution, gloves that will protect hands from impact, and even gloves designed to effectively work with power tools.
 It is important for facility or safety managers should purchase gloves that fit comfortably.

 Finally, visual communication can be extremely important for hand safety.
-Safety labels and signs should be placed on or around machines that require the worker to don safety gloves.
+PPE safety labels and signs should be placed on or around machines that require the worker to don safety gloves.
 This could be for food prep areas, dangerous machineries, or hazardous equipment.

 - What PPE is recommended for chemical hazards?